stubbscroll/evolve-script/readme.txt

 - 25 steel from technophobe (script doesn't try to get steel)
 - some metaprogression (no idea how much). i haven't really tested on lower progression
+- matter replicator required in ascension/pillar/truepath runs, and probably also black hole runs

 supports:
 - servants and skilled servants (highly recommended to have at least a few)